Four-manifolds, geometries and knots: Homotopy types of -manifolds

-\begin{theorem} Let $M$ be a closed $4$-manifold with $\chi(M)=0$ and such that $\pi=\pi_1(M)$ is an extension of $Z$ by an infinite $FP_2$ normal subgroup $N$ with a nontrivial finite normal subgroup $F$.
+\begin{theorem} Let $M$ be a closed $4$-manifold such that $\chi(M)=0$ and $\pi=\pi_1(M)$ is an extension of $\mathbb{Z}$ by a finitely generated infinite normal subgroup $\nu$ with a nontrivial finite normal subgroup $F$.
 Then $M$ is homotopy equivalent to the mapping torus of a self homeomorphism of $RP^2\times S^1$. \end{theorem}

-\begin{proof} The covering space $M_N$ corresponding to the subgroup $N$ is a $PD_3$-space, by Theorem 4.5.
-Therefore $M_N\simeq{RP^2\times S^1}$, by Theorem 2.11.
+\begin{proof} The covering space $M_\nu$ corresponding to the subgroup $\nu$ is a $PD_3$-space, by Theorem 4.5.
+Therefore $M_\nu\simeq{RP^2\times S^1}$, by Theorem 2.11.
 Since every self-homotopy equivalence of $RP^2\times S^1$ is homotopic to a homeomorphism $M$ is homotopy equivalent to a mapping torus. \end{proof}